mstade/markette/spec/semantics.md

 ### Hypermedia

 Hypermedia content define links between content.
-Hypermedia elements support one or more [H Factors], which helps describe the capabilities of an element.
+Links have different features, which are described using [H Factors].
+They explain how the links operate, and how a reader should relate to them.
 Hypermedia is very useful.
 It can be used to link to footnotes, embed images in documents, or provide important clues to document processors.

+Unless otherwise noted, readers should assume that hypermedia elements use URLs to indicate the location of the linked resources.

 [H Factors]: http://amundsen.com/hypermedia/hfactor/